Kash’s Corner: Bobulinski Says FBI Buried Evidence; The Chinese Fentanyl Threat; Elon Musk’s Renewed Twitter Bid

 He was personally offended that his information didn't get out there for people to see.

-And what we've seen in the two years since is that many people have said, had I known what was actually true, not falsely.
+And what we've seen in the two years since is that many people have said, had I known what was actually true, not falsely reported by the 51 former Intel people and the fake news mafia, they would have voted differently.

-And look this is a this is a tread I know um how to personally dig I've had to do it with RussiaGate.
+And look, this is a tread I know how to personally dig.

-I get it you know when we first broke the news of the Hillary Clinton campaign paying for the Steel Dossian etc and starting the Russia Gate uh narrative it was impossible to break through in the mainstream media because they didn't want to believe it.
+When we first broke the news of the Hillary Clinton campaign paying for the steel dossier and et cetera, and starting the Russiagate narrative, it was impossible to break through in the mainstream media because they didn't want to believe it.

-And so what I think Tony's doing is something I can relate to is he just continues to hammer and get on a platform such as Turco Carlson which is a pretty big massive audience and then have print media follow up and offer himself and his information more importantly he's not just saying let me sit down for an interview this is unique.
+And so what I think Tony's doing is something I can relate to is he just continues to hammer and get on a platform such as Turco Carlson, which is a pretty big, massive audience, and then have print media follow up and offer himself and his information, more importantly.

-This is a kind of a rarity when it comes to media style interviews.
+This is kind of a rarity when it comes to media style interviews.

 And then you can interview me on it.